Photo credit: Joey Devilla

 P.S.
 Re “game over. press start.”

-I love the image at the topic of this post.
-Stumbled on it randomly.
+I stumbled randomly onto the image at the topic of this post.
 It signifies that the game may seem to be over after age 50.
 But the tools and the mindset of the social Web enable you to start over.